Reaksoft/docs-2.4.4/sources/reference/schema.md

  * [OpenDJ](https://github.com/GluuFederation/community-edition-setup/tree/master/static/opendj)
  * [OpenLDAP](https://github.com/GluuFederation/community-edition-setup/tree/master/static/openldap)

+Below objectclasses and attributes are extracted from Gluu Specific Schema 101-ox.ldif

-## Object class gluuAppliance
+## Objectclass gluuAppliance
  * __Description__
  * __blowfishPassword__ Blowfish crypted text
  * __c__
  * __description__
  * __displayName__
  * __gluuAdditionalBandwidth__ Track bandwidth requirements for the Gluu Server instance
- * __gluuAdditionalMemory__ Track additional memory requirements for the Gluu Server instance
+ * __gluuAdditionalMemory__ Track additional memory requirements for the Gluu Server instance.
- * __gluuApplianceDnsServer__ Persist the DNS server that should be used for the Gluu Server instance
+ * __gluuApplianceDnsServer__ Persist the DNS server that should be used for the Gluu Server instance.
  * __gluuAppliancePollingInterval__ Set the frequency of the health status update of the Gluu Server
  * __gluuBandwidthRX__ Track data received by the Gluu Server
  * __gluuBandwidthTX__ Track data sent by the Gluu Server
- * __gluuBillingEmail__ Billing alert email address
- * __gluuCentreonEmail__ TODO - in use?
-Email address to send monitoring alerts
  * __gluuDSstatus__ Monitor health of the instance LDAP server.
  * __gluuFederationHostingEnabled__ oxTrust flag for the federation feature.
-Values enabled or disabled
+Values enabled or disabled.
  * __gluuFreeDiskSpace__ Monitor free disk space on the Gluu Server instance
  * __gluuFreeMemory__ Monitor free memory on the Gluu Server instance
  * __gluuFreeSwap__ Monitor swap space on the Gluu Server instance